latiif/HotCorn/README.md

 * `A` All: Prints all the information.
 * `c` Print CSV: Prints the information in form of CSV file for easier manipulation
 * `e` Print episode id from tvdb.
+* `M` Extracts multiple episodes of the show that were aired after the specified _Unix epoch_. 🆕

 *Unix epoch*
 This argument represents the timestamp at which the latest check for updates was performed.